amanb2000/Mentat/README.md

 # Mentat
-EEG analysis project with Emotiv Epoc+
+EEG analysis project with Emotiv Epoc+.
+The virtual environment name is `brenv`

 ## Experiment 1: Music or No Music
 This simple starter experiment will attempt to detect the difference between me listening to music and me not listening to music.